Terms of Business

 We ask that you make any complaint against our firm, relating to services provided by us, in writing.
 We will acknowledge your complaint within 5 business days and we will fully investigate it.
 On completion of our investigation, we will provide you with a written report of the outcome.
 In the event that you are still dissatisfied with our handling of or response to your complaint, you are entitled to refer the matter to the Financial Services Ombudsman or the Pensions Ombudsman.
 A full copy of our complaints procedure is available on request.

-Anthony O’Neill Financial Services complies with the requirements of the Data Protection Acts, 1988 and 2003.
+Anthony O’Neill Financial Services complies with the requirements of the General Data Protection Regulation 2018 and the Irish Data Protection Act 2018 (update when Bill has been passed)

 I (We) Undertake to read fully all relevant documents received within 30 days.